rasmus-kirk/halo/documents/thesis/thesis.md

 $$

-I.e. any adversary, $\Ac$, will not be able to open on a different polynomial, than the one they commited to.
+I.e. any adversary, $\Ac$, will not be able to open on a different polynomial, than the one they committed to.

 [^sonic]: Sonic paper: [https://eprint.iacr.org/2019/099](https://eprint.iacr.org/2019/099)
 [^marlin]: Marlin paper: [https://eprint.iacr.org/2019/1047](https://eprint.iacr.org/2019/1047)